aryanverma2766/Timetable-Project/README.md

 ---

-*Created with the assistance of Claude (Anthropic) · UIE, Chandigarh University · Jan-June 2026 Session*
+*Created with the assistance of Claude (Anthropic) · UIC, Chandigarh University · Jan-June 2026 Session*